University of Missouri School of Accountancy

 The University of Missouri School of Accountancy is one of 19 schools and colleges at the University of Missouri.
-The school, part of the Trulaske College of Business, awards Bachelors, Masters, and PhD level degrees.
-Both the undergraduate and graduate programs are ranked in the top twenty nationwide.
+Part of the Trulaske College of Business, the school awards Bachelors, Masters, and PhD level degrees.
+Both the undergraduate and graduate programs are ranked in the Top 20 nationwide.
 Along with the rest of the college of business, it is located in Cornell Hall.